The Ed100 Online Academy for Student Leaders took place June 21-23, 2021. This post is the "conference brochure" for it.

 BYLP is a non-profit and non-partisan educational organization dedicated to developing California's next generation of public policy leaders.

-Lorreen is an Alumna of Sacramento State and a veteran Legislative staffer with 15 years under the dome.
-She serves as the President of Black Youth Leadership Project (BYLP) where she devotes her time pouring into Black students throughout California.
-BYLP’s programming has expanded to include the NextLevel Luncheon, Social Justice Bootcamp, G.O.A.T (Goals, Organization, Applications, and Transcripts), Black Graduation Celebration, and in direct ongoing services with BYLP Advocacy - which was born to address the needs of Black children and their families to address systemic racism on their school campuses.
-Nowadays you can find Lorreen at School Board Meetings addressing inequities and attending several types of parent/student meetings with District Administrators advocating for the rights of Black students in multiple Districts.
+Lorreen is an Alumna of Sacramento State and a veteran Legislative staffer with 16 years under the dome.
+She serves as the President of Black Youth Leadership Project (BYLP) where she devotes her time in support of Black students throughout California.
+BYLP’s programming has expanded to include the NextLevel Luncheon, Social Justice Bootcamp, G.O.A.T (Goals, Organization, Applications, and Transcripts), Black Graduation Celebration, and in direct ongoing services with BYLP Advocacy - which helps Black children and their families address systemic racism on their school campuses.
+You can find Lorreen at School Board Meetings addressing inequities and attending several types of parent/student meetings with District Administrators advocating for the rights of Black students in multiple Districts.
+The podcast Black v.
+The Board of Education is available on Apple Podcasts & Spotify.

 The climate crisis is an existential threat.
 Students can have an impact on the future by acting together in coordinated ways.